 A unique identification number for covered health care providers, assigned by the CMS contracted national enumerator.

 NETWORK

-Physicians, health care providers, suppliers and hospitals that contract with a health plan to give care to members.
+A list of doctors, or other health care providers, and hospitals that a Contractor contracts with directly, or employs through a subcontractor, to provide medical care to its members.

-NON-PARTICIPATING PROVIDER
+NON-CONTRACTING PROVIDER